lihop/build-godot-action/ReadMe.md

 #### name **required**

-    The name of the exported package/binary
+    The name of the exported package/binary.
+    If the name ends with `.pck` or `.zip` only the package will be exported in PCK or ZIP format respectively.

 #### preset **required**